White Chicken Chili

 - 1 teaspoon oregano

-- 3 cups chopped or shredded cooked chicken
+- 3 cups chopped or shredded cooked skinless chicken breast

 - 2 tablespoon fresh lime juice